 Making different flavors of water kefir is easy and fun.
 The first way to alter the taste of water kefir is to use different types of sugar when culturing water kefir.
-White sugar is commonly used and will produce a mild tasting kefir that makes a great back ground for adding other flavors.
-Using whole sugars such as Rapadura or Succant produces a richer tasting kefir although a similar flavor can be achieved by adding 1/2 teaspoon molasses to 1/4 cup white sugar per quart of water.
+White sugar is commonly used and will produce a mild-tasting kefir that makes a great background for adding other flavors.
+Using whole sugars such as Rapadura or Sucanat produces a richer-tasting kefir although a similar flavor can be achieved by adding 1/2 teaspoon molasses to 1/4 cup white sugar per quart of water.
 Some people really enjoy the taste honey produces.
-While you can use honey to make water kefir, we caution you to keep a back up set of grains available or be prepared to replace your grains at some point.
-Honey is antibacterial in nature which is hard on water kefir grains which consist of yeast and bacteria.
-Using honey will eventually weaken and possibly kill the water kefir grains.
+While you can use honey to make water kefir, we caution you to keep a backup set of grains available or be prepared to replace your grains at some point.
+The naturally occurring organic matter in honey may compromise the yeast and bacteria in the water kefir grains.
+Using honey may eventually weaken the water kefir grains.

 There are numerous options for adding additional flavorings to water kefir:

 Orange Zest Water Kefir Add the kefir grains and several strips of organic orange zest (not the juice) to a standard batch of sugar water.
 It is important to use an organic orange to avoid exposing the kefir grains to pesticides.
-Allow the water kefir grains to culture 24-48 hours.
+Allow the water kefir grains to culture 24 to 48 hours.
 Remove and discard the orange zest.
 Remove the kefir grains and serve the kefir cold.

 Cream Soda Water Kefir Make water kefir and remove the kefir grains.
-Add 2-3 tsp. quality vanilla extract per quart of water kefir
+Add 2 to 3 teaspoons quality vanilla extract per quart of water kefir.

-Raspberry Juice Water Kefir Add kefir grains to 1-2 quarts of organic raspberry juice.
-Allow the juice to culture for 24-48 hours.
-Please note, a longer fermentation period will yield a higher alcohol content due to the amount of sugar in the juice.
+Raspberry Juice Water Kefir Add kefir grains to 1 to 2 quarts of organic raspberry juice.
+Allow the juice to culture for 24 to 48 hours.
+Please note: a longer fermentation period will yield a higher alcohol content due to the amount of sugar in the juice.
 Please use good judgment if serving kefired juice to children.

-Fruit Flavored Water Kefir Make water kefir and remove the kefir grains.
+Fruit-flavored Water Kefir Make water kefir and remove the kefir grains.
 Add fresh or dried fruit to the water kefir.
 If using fresh fruit, change the fruit out every 24 hours; dried fruit can be changed out as infrequently as once a week.
-Allow the fruit and kefir to sit for 1-7 days.
+Allow the fruit and kefir to sit for 1 to 7 days.
 Remove and discard the fruit.
-Please note, water kefir can be cultured and flavored it at the same time by having both fruit and kefir grains sitting in the sugar water.
-If using this method be sure to use low acidic fruits (i.e. avoid pineapple, orange, etc.) and confine either the kefir grains or the fruit in a small cloth bag to avoid the disintegrating fruit becoming intertwined with the kefir grains.
+Please note: water kefir can be cultured and flavored it at the same time by having both fruit and kefir grains sitting in the sugar water.
+If using this method be sure to use low acidic fruits (i.e., avoid pineapple, orange, etc.) and confine either the kefir grains or the fruit in a small cloth bag to avoid the disintegrating fruit becoming mixed with the kefir grains.
 Be sure to keep the cloth bag submerged in the liquid to avoid attracting mold!

-Grape Juice Water Kefir Add kefir grains to 1-2 quarts of organic grape juice.
-Allow the juice to culture for 24-48 hours.
-Please note, a longer fermentation period will yield a higher alcohol content due to the amount of sugar in the juice.
+Grape Juice Water Kefir Add kefir grains to 1 to 2 quarts of organic grape juice.
+Allow the juice to culture for 24 to 48 hours.
+Please note: a longer fermentation period will yield a higher alcohol content due to the amount of sugar in the juice.
 Please use good judgment if serving kefired juice to children.
-Variation: Use organic apple juice
+Variation: Use organic apple juice.

 Water Kefir “Soda” Make water kefir and remove the kefir grains.
-Combine four parts water kefir and one part fruit juice in a truly air-tight bottle such as a Grolsch-style flip cap bottle or an old wine bottle with a new cork.
+Combine 4 parts water kefir and 1 part fruit juice in a truly airtight bottle such as a Grolsch-style flip-cap bottle or an old wine bottle with a new cork.
 Allow the mixture to sit for several days at room temperature before refrigerating.
 Adding the juice continues to feed the live yeast and bacteria in the water kefir (even though the kefir grains themselves have been removed).
 This process creates gas and normally some level of carbonation.
 Use caution when opening the bottle!
 Variation: Use water kefir made with fruit juice and bottle as directed above.

-Coconut Water Kefir Add the kefir grains to 1-2 quarts coconut water.
-Allow the mixture to culture for 24-48 hours before removing the kefir grains.
+Coconut Water Kefir Add the kefir grains to 1 to 2 quarts coconut water.
+Allow the mixture to culture for 24 to 48 hours before removing the kefir grains.